 - Place the tomato/mushroom baking sheet in the oven at the same time

 - After 15 minutes, stir both baking sheets of vegetables, then remove from oven or roast an additional 5 - 15 minutes, until tender and browned.
 What types of vegetables you use and the size you cut them in will affect cook time.

-- Prepare the pasta according to package instructions
+- Prepare the pasta to al dente according to package instructions

 - Once the penne is done cooking, drain and leave the pasta in the strainer